 Field-hunting tip

-Look in granite pegmatites (oxidized zones) country — that is the host setting where vanmeersscheite typically forms.
+Look in granite pegmatites (oxidized zones) country, the host setting where vanmeersscheite typically forms.
 If you start seeing metavanmeersscheite, renardite, sharpite in float, you are in the right ground.
 Field specimens usually show a acicular to prismatic crystals, often as radial sprays or crusts habit, so train your eye for that shape before scanning the outcrop.